yimuchen/dotfiles/README.md

   the `emerge` command to save this.

-After the main package installs, you will still need to add the various configuration files as a symbolic links into you user directory.
+After the main package installs, you will still need to add the various configuration files as a symbolic links into your user directory.
 This repository provides the `symlinkmgr` tool in the [`./bin/common/`](./bin) directory, and you can run this like: